 Most dog breeds kept as toys are susceptible to ailments.
 Plus there’s the added risk of broken bones.

 Their tiny bones are so brittle; tripping over your dog could be fatal.
 Many tiny dogs break a bone or two while trying to jump.

-Some people say that the Teacup Pomeranian breed of dogs does not exist.
-This means terms such as pocket, miniature or toy Pomeranian, are also irrelevant.
+Some people say that the Teacup Pomeranian breed of dog does not exist.
+This means terms such as a pocket, miniature, or toy Pomeranian, are also irrelevant.

 Anyone offering to sell to you Pomeranian with the above names is a fraudster.
-Pomeranian usually weigh an average of between three and seven pounds depending on their gender.
+Pomeranians usually weigh an average of between three and seven pounds depending on their gender.

 A Pomeranian teacup is 5 pounds or less when full-grown.
 Some extra-small teacups can be as small as 3 pounds!

 Health issues are usually not a huge concern with Pomeranian teacups, but they are at risk for some issues such as sudden death caused by organ failure.

 Updated: All You Need to Know About Teacup Pomeranian Puppies/Huskies